BalaIBMRaptor/MQ-HA/instructions/configMap.md

 # Loading MQSC configuration using a configMap

-Ideally the IBM MQ Advanced Helm chart would allow you to specify a configMap that includes a MQSC file.
-Currently this is not possible however with a simple modification this is possible.

-This approach is not ideal but if clients insist on configMaps instead of a layered container image this is the current approach that avoids having to rebuild the certified container image and losing support.
+The preferred approach to adding custom MQSC to the certified container is documented [here](https://github.com/ibm-messaging/mq-container/blob/master/docs/usage.md#customizing-the-queue-manager-configuration).
+If clients insist that this is not feasible then it is technically possible to enable by using configMaps with customization of the helm chart.

 ## Downloading the helm charts
 The IBM MQ Advanced helm charts are available [here](https://github.com/IBM/charts/blob/master/repo/entitled) and these instructions were created using [v5.0.0](https://github.com/IBM/charts/blob/master/repo/entitled/ibm-mqadvanced-server-integration-prod-5.0.0.tgz).